temple-technology/fastify-scaling-test/docs/LOAD_TEST_CONFIGURATION.md

 **Impact on load testing**: Multiplies system capacity by 8, but also multiplies database connections and memory usage.

+### HTTP Server Configuration (Fastify)

+#### `FASTIFY_KEEP_ALIVE_TIMEOUT="90000"`
+**What it does**: How long HTTP connections stay open for reuse between requests (90 seconds).

+**Technical explanation**: After a request completes, the TCP connection remains open for 90 seconds, allowing subsequent requests from the same client to reuse the connection without establishing a new one.

+**Simple explanation**: Similar to keeping a phone line open for 90 seconds after a conversation ends, in case the same person calls back.

+**Impact on load testing**: Reduces connection establishment overhead during sustained load.
+With Railway's load balancer, this helps maintain efficient connection pooling between the load balancer and API instances.
+Aggressive setting optimized for high RPS.

+#### `FASTIFY_CONNECTION_TIMEOUT="30000"`
+**What it does**: Maximum time to wait for HTTP connection establishment (30 seconds).

+**Technical explanation**: When a client attempts to connect, the server will wait up to 30 seconds for the TCP handshake to complete before rejecting the connection.

+**Simple explanation**: Similar to waiting 30 seconds for someone to pick up the phone before hanging up.

+**Impact on load testing**: Coordinated with Railway's 15-minute load balancer timeout.
+The 30-second timeout prevents hanging connections during network issues while allowing sufficient time for connection establishment under load.

+#### `FASTIFY_BODY_LIMIT="1048576"`
+**What it does**: Maximum HTTP request body size that the server will accept (1MB).

+**Technical explanation**: Any POST, PUT, or PATCH request with a body larger than 1MB will be rejected with a 413 "Payload Too Large" error.

+**Simple explanation**: Similar to having a mailbox that can only accept letters up to 1MB in size.

+**Impact on load testing**: For typical JSON API operations, 1MB is sufficient for NFT metadata, user data, and transaction payloads.
+Large bulk operations may need higher limits.

 ---

 ## PGPool Connection Manager